qifei/trygit/README.md

 # characters
-just some basic characters
+just some characters

-this is for learning Git
+this repo is for learning Git
-see how git system works on files
+see how it works on files

+2016/05/18